mldangelo/personal-site/src/data/about.md

 - In 2017, I visited: Canada, Japan, Denmark, Germany, Sweden, Estonia, Russia, the Netherlands, Belgium, the U.K., Spain, Iceland, France, Switzerland, Ethiopia, and Luxembourg.
 - In 2018, I visited: Canada, France, Italy, Israel, and the U.K.
 - In 2019, I visited: Canada, England, France, and Switzerland.
 - In 2020, I barely traveled 20 blocks.
-I stayed in New York throughout the entire pandemic.
+I stayed in New York throughout the entire pandemic and remodeled an apartment.
 - In 2021, I hope to start traveling again.
 - I am an Oregon Trail II enthusiast.